 Javascript must be enabled to view this page.

 Inventory therefore, is an insurance policy.
 No one likes to pay the premiums, but the security is necessary for survival.
-Businesses that operate this way are using just-in-case inventory management.
+Businesses that operate this way are using Just-In-Case inventory management.
+JIC focuses on maintaining high inventory levels to mitigate the risks of stockouts due to unpredictable demand or supply chain disruptions.

 • Robustness in the face of uncertainty - With sufficient inventory, one can weather supply disruptions due to strikes, natural disasters, shipping problems, political instability, etc.